Aruba vs. St. Thomas

 Frequently Asked Questions

-Which island has more reliable weather?
+Which has more reliable weather?

 Which has better beaches?

-Which is better for families?
+Which is better for nightlife?